-Today, we’re going to be looking at a two-part question.
-Is twenty thousand pounds to invest in property enough to get started?
+Today, we’re going to look at a two-part question.
+Firstly, is twenty thousand pounds to invest in property enough to get started?
 Of course.
-And is investing in leasehold property a good idea?
-Well, it certainly can be but there are a few things to check before you put in a bid.
+And secondly, is investing in leasehold property a good idea?
+Well, it certainly can be but there are a few things to check first.

 So the question is…

 Hello Robert and thank you for your daily emails and tips.
 I’m a complete newbie to property investments, and at the moment I’m concentrating on reading and gathering as much information as I can.
 That’s great.
 The first question is: one, is it realistic to think that I can start investing in property with around 20,000 pounds of my own money?

 There is a second part to that question which we’ll go to shortly…

 - Should I Use My Deposit to Buy One House or Two?

 - What Kind of Contracts do Property Sourcers Need to Use?